peterszarvas94/go-templ-blog-template/README.md

 ```

 > You need to implement a catch-all logic in you files server, if you want to
-> use a custrom 404 (not found) page.
-If you serve static files via the built-in
+> use the custom 404 (not found) page.
+If you serve static files via the
-> `make ssg` command, this logic is already implemented
+> built-in `make ssg` command, this logic is already implemented

 ### Switching themes

-When running the following command, the files from the theme folder gets copied
+You should backup you old theme folder, before cloning or writing a new theme.
-over the appropriate directories:
+Theme switching is a manual process for now, mabye should be improved in the

-`make theme name=mytheme`
+future.